BenWiederhake/pypoison/README.md

 ## Usage

-Just use the value `pypoison.POISON` when you need a poison value.
+Just use the value returned by `pypoison.get_poison()` when you need a poison value.

+The object is always the same object.

 ### Custom behavior